palewire/first-python-notebook/docs/src/columns.md

 # Columns

 We’ll begin with the `latimes_make_and_model` column, which records the standardized name of each helicopter that crashed.
-To access its contents separate from the rest of the DataFrame, append a period to the variable followed by the column’s name.
+To access its contents separate from the rest of the DataFrame, append a pair of flat brackets with the column’s name in quotes inside.

 ```{code-cell}
 :tags: [hide-cell]